Hannah Reyes Morales

-Hannah Reyes Morales is a Filipina photojournalist from Manila, Philippines.
+Hannah Reyes Morales is a Filipina photographer from Manila, Philippines.

 The focus of Morales’ work surrounds resiliency and the bonds between individuals.
 Interested in how individuals face hardship, often her photographs will document the impoverished and observe the dignity of the poor despite the systemic inequality and injustice that is experienced.

 Early life

 Morales was raised in Manila, Philippines with her mother and 12 relatives.
 In high school, Morales tutored children in poor communities and gained valuable experience during that time.
 Enrollment in a photography class while attending the University of the Philippines led to an internship at the European Pressphoto Agency and further exploration in photography.
-It was at the University where Morales was introduced to photojournalism through one of her professors.
+It was at the University where Morales was introduced to photography through one of her professors.

 Career

 Over her career, she has traveled through Asia to document the daily lives of individuals and families within struggling communities.
-Between 2013 - 2016, she lived in Cambodia where her work included documentation of Cambodian bride trades and forced marriages.
-Thus far in her career, she has documented significant events including the anti-drug wars in the Philippines.
+Between 2013 - 2016, she lived in Cambodia where her work included photographing Cambodian bride trades and forced marriages.
+In 2016 she began photographing the people affected by the Philippine drug war.
 When she first began photographing the effects, she documented the deaths that were occurring regularly.

 Her focus quickly shifted to the stories of the individuals and families in the neighborhoods where the deaths took place.
 Her themes of resilience within community can also be seen in a variety of projects such as Shelter from the Storm, about women forced into the sex trade industry due to displacement by natural disasters.
 Additional projects include Roots from Ashes, Eagle Hunters, and Seasons of Darkness.